2013 Myanmar anti-Muslim riots: March riots in Meiktila

 Tensions between Buddhist and Muslim ethnic groups flared into violent clashes in Meiktila, Mandalay Division on 20 March and continued until the 22nd, killing at least 40 and wounding 61 people.
 The violence started on 20 March after a Muslim gold shop owner, his wife, and two Muslim employees assaulted a Buddhist customer and her husband in an argument over a golden hairpin.
 A large mob formed and began to destroy the shop.
 The heavily outnumbered police reportedly told the mob to disperse after they had destroyed the shop.
 In the evening, a local Buddhist monk not involved in the incident was dragged from his bicycle, doused in petrol, and burnt alive by six Muslim youths at a nearby mosque.
 The killing of the monk caused the relatively contained situation to explode, greatly increasing intensity and violence.

 The deadliest incident occurred when a Buddhist mob attacked and torched the Mingalar Zayone Islamic Boarding School.
-While outnumbered security forces stood by, rioters armed with machetes, metal pipes, chains, and stones killed 32 teenage students and four teachers.
+While outnumbered security forces stood by, rioters armed with machetes, metal pipes, chains, and stones killed 32 Rohingya children under 6 years old, teenage students and four teachers.

 On 25 March, communal rioting targeting Muslim houses and mosques spread to the towns of Othekone, Tatkone and Yamenthin.
 At least 9,000 residents were documented to have been displaced by the violence.
 In April, the BBC obtained a leaked police video showing outnumbered police officers standing by while rioters torched houses and businesses in Meiktila.
 The video also shows the burning and killing of at least two Muslim students at the hands of rioters, which included Buddhist monks.
 The video was captured to prosecute the perpetrators later in court.
 On the third day, the situation stabilised when the government declared a state of emergency and deployed military troops.

 On 21 May, seven Muslims, including the gold shop owner and those who perpetrated the murder of the monk, were convicted for inciting the unrest and jailed from 2 up to 28 years.
 In July, the Burmese courts sentenced 25 Buddhists to up to 15 years in prison for murder and other crimes during the riot.